 In a small bowl, whisk together the confectioners’ sugar and 2 teaspoons of the lemon juice.
 Add a little more juice, if necessary, to make a thick glaze.

-The wonderful aroma of this loaf wafted through the house as it was baking.
+The wonderful aroma of this lemon cream cheese Danish bread wafted through the house as it was baking.
 It was difficult to wait for it to cool to try it.
 So, we didn't wait.
 Eaten warm, it’s soft, and delicious— perfect for brunch or afternoon tea.
 The next morning, I warmed a piece in the toaster oven for breakfast—delicious.

-This was relatively easy to make and the flavor was great.
+This lemon cream cheese Danish bread was relatively easy to make and the flavor was great.
 It just took a little time.
 It tastes pretty much like a cheese danish but a little less sweet.

 The topping-to-bread ratio is a little low.
 I think with a loaf, it's hard to get the topping on each bite.
 Maybe if you made it with the round cake pan or even a square one it would be better because there would be topping on each bite.